shichao-an/notes/docs/lkd/ch9.md

 The next chapter discusses the behavior of the different locks in Linux and their interfaces.

 As you may notice, the lock does not solve the problem; it simply shrinks the critical region down to just the lock and unlock code: probably much smaller, but still a potential race.
 Fortunately, locks are implemented using atomic operations that ensure no race exists.
 A single instruction can verify whether the key is taken and, if not, seize it.
 How this is done is architecture-specific, but almost all processors implement an atomic [*test and set*](https://en.wikipedia.org/wiki/Test-and-set) instruction that tests the value of an integer and sets it to a new value only if it is zero.
 A value of zero means unlocked.
 On the popular x86 architecture, locks are implemented using such a similar instruction called [*compare and exchange*](https://en.wikipedia.org/wiki/Compare-and-swap).

+#### Causes of Concurrency

+In user-space, programs are scheduled preemptively at the will of the scheduler.
+Because a process can be preempted at any time and another process can be scheduled onto the processor, a process can be involuntarily preempted in the middle of accessing a critical region.
+If the newly scheduled process then enters the same critical region (for example, if the two processes manipulate the same shared memory or write to the same file descriptor), a race can occur.
+The same problem can occur with multiple single-threaded processes sharing files, or within a single program with signals, because signals can occur asynchronously.
+This type of concurrency in which two things do not actually happen at the same time but interleave with each other is called *pseudo-concurrency*.

+If you have a symmetrical multiprocessing machine, two processes can actually be executed in a critical region at the exact same time.
+That is called *true concurrency*.
+Although the causes and semantics of true versus pseudo concurrency are different, they both result in the same race conditions and require the same sort of protection.

+The kernel has similar causes of concurrency:

+* **Interrupts**.
+An interrupt can occur asynchronously at almost any time, interrupting the currently executing code.
+* **Softirqs and tasklets**.
+The kernel can raise or schedule a softirq or tasklet at almost any time, interrupting the currently executing code.
+* **Kernel preemption**.
+Because the kernel is preemptive, one task in the kernel can preempt another.
+* **Sleeping and synchronization with user-space**.
+A task in the kernel can sleep and thus invoke the scheduler, resulting in the running of a new process.
+* ** Symmetrical multiprocessing**.
+Two or more processors can execute kernel code at exactly the same time.

+Kernel developers need to understand and prepare for these causes of concurrency:

+* It is a major bug if an interrupt occurs in the middle of code that is manipulating a resource and the interrupt handler can access the same resource.
+* Similarly, it is a bug if kernel code is preemptive while it is accessing a shared resource.
+* Likewise, it is a bug if code in the kernel sleeps while in the middle of a critical section.
+* Finally, two processors should never simultaneously access the same piece of data.

+With a clear picture of what data needs protection, it is not hard to provide the locking to keep the system stable.
+Rather, the hard part is identifying these conditions and realizing that to prevent concurrency, you need some form of protection.

+##### **Design proper locking from the beginning** *

+Implementing the actual locking in your code to protect shared data is not difficult, especially when done early on during the design phase of development.
+The tricky part is identifying the actual shared data and the corresponding critical sections.
+This is why designing locking into your code from the get-go, and not as an afterthought, is of paramount importance.
+It can be difficult to go in, ex post, and identify critical regions and retrofit locking into the existing code.
+The resulting code is often not pretty, either.
+The takeaway from this is to always design proper locking into your code from the beginning.

+##### **Definitions of concurrency safe terms** *

+* Code that is safe from concurrent access from an interrupt handler is said to be *interrupt-safe*.
+* Code that is safe from concurrency on symmetrical multiprocessing machines is *SMP-safe*.
+* Code that is safe from concurrency with kernel preemption is *preempt-safe* (barring a few exceptions, being SMP-safe implies being preempt-safe).

+The actual mechanisms used to provide synchronization and protect against race conditions in all these cases is covered in the next chapter.